Investor vs Trader

 Gains and losses are reported on Form 8949/Schedule D. Net capital losses are limited to $3,000 in any one year.
 Stock losses are also subject to the wash sale rules detailed under Wash Sales.

 As noted above, an investor’s investment expenses are deducted under IRC Section 212, which means, on Form 1040 Schedule A as Miscellaneous Itemized Deductions subject to a 2% of Adjusted Gross Income threshold.
+And, since Miscellaneous Itemized Deductions no longer exist, at least until 2026, those expenses are essentially Not Deductible.

 Interest (margin/investment interest) is deductible up to net investment income which includes interest, dividends and short-term capital gains but does not include qualified dividends or long-term capital gains.
 This deduction is made on Form 4952 and Schedule A in the Interest You Paid section.